earthwise01/SnowySMBU/README.md

           Special Thanks
 ---------------------------------

-Nintendo: Original Game, A section of 1-2
+Nintendo: Original Game, A section of 1-2, Inspiration for a section in 1-2

 AboodXD: Miyamoto!
 Level Editor

 KillzXGaming: Switch-Toolbox

-mrbengtsson: Inspiration for some sections in 1-2
+mrbengtsson: Inspiration for a section in 1-2